Skip to main content

 Did you know it is *illegal to operate a VHF Marine Radio WITHOUT a ‘Certificate of Proficiency’ (Licence). *Other than in an emergency, it is a legal requirement that you have a VHF licence if you intend to use your radio for general/day-to-day operation.

-You must have a qualification or be supervised by a qualified person if you use a VHF marine radio in Australian territorial waters (within 2 nautical miles of the coast).
+You must have a qualification or be supervised by a qualified person if you use a VHF marine radio in Australian territorial waters.

 We offer classroom-based learning that provides you with the skills and knowledge required to transmit and receive information by VHF radio on a vessel according to regulations and includes operating an emergency position indicating radio beacon (EPIRB).